hshanka/spring-petclinic/readme.md

 ```
 As seen above, the script checks out the code from my repo, compiles, runs the tests and attempts to build the package.
 If these steps succeed, the script builds a docker image using the Dockerfile I created and placed at the root of the project.

 ### 4c.
-Configuring Jenkins And Runnning The Pipeline
+Configuring Jenkins And Running The Pipeline
 I pushed the updates into Github, and configured my Jenkins pipeline to point to this github project.
 <img width="1211" alt="image" src="https://github.com/hshanka/spring-petclinic/assets/6666290/368f5e7c-716d-4505-9aaa-eff63999fb88">